AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 ### 3.3.
 Connectivity verification (ICMP)

-Open a terminal window and SSH to the public IP of the instance **aws-us-east-2-spoke1-<span style='color:red'>test1</span>** (NOT test2), and from there ping the private IPs of each other instances to verify that the connectivity has not been modified.
+Open a terminal window and SSH to the public IP of the instance **aws-us-east-2-spoke1-<span style='color:red'>test1</span>** (NOT test2), and from there ping the private IPs of each other instances to verify that the connectivity is indeed broken!

 ```{note}
 Refer to your POD for the private IPs.